XylotrupesGideon/public_CV/README.md

 #### **Science Communication**

-As scientists we have the duty to communicate our work both to other scientists and to any interested member of the public I have tried to learn as much as possible about how to do this in a clear and understandable way.
+As scientists, we have the duty to communicate our work to both other scientists and the general public.
+I have actively pursued opportunities to improve my communication skills and make my research accessible to a broader audience.

 - How to design scientific figures [[Certificate-English]](./Certificates/GA_Scientific%20Figures_Bergheim.pdf) - February 2021
 - Science communication workshop [[Certificate-English]](./Certificates/Workshop_Philipp_Campbell_Science%20Communication.pdf):